Holly Aitchison: International career

 In 2021 she played for the Great Britain Rugby Sevens squad in the delayed 2020 Summer Games in Tokyo, where they finished fourth.

 In October 2021, she scored a try on her debut for the England 15s team.
 She was named in the England squad for the delayed 2021 Rugby World Cup held in New Zealand in October and November 2022.
 She was named in the starting 15 for the World Cup final against New Zealand.

 For the 2023 Six Nations Championship, Aitchison reverted to starting at fly-half for England.
 The England side completed a grand-slam in the tournament.
 In May 2023, she was shortlisted for the ‘best player’ award at the 2023 Six Nations.

 On 17 March 2025, she was called into England's squad for the Women's Six Nations Championship.
 In July 2025, she was named in the England squad for the 2025 Rugby World Cup.

+She was named at fly-half for her 50th England cap in the 2026 WXV opening game against Australia on 12 September 2026.